 Unfortunately, DUI arrests are very common in Santa Rosa, Sonoma County, and all of the North Bay.
-A conviction for any type of DUI will result in hefty fines, the loss of your license, and possibly jail time.
-You need an experienced DUI attorney to investigate your case, advocate for you in court, and possibly argue your case to a jury.
+A conviction for any type of DUI charges will result in hefty fines, the loss of your driver’s license, and possibly jail time.
+If you’ve been charged with drunk driving, you need an experienced DUI criminal defense attorney to investigate your case, advocate for you in court, and possibly argue your case to a jury.
 The district attorney is not going to take your case lightly, and neither should you.
 For all that we have heard about the dangers of drinking and driving, people still make mistakes.

 - Perhaps alcohol impaired your judgment and you drove when you should not have.

-- Maybe you did not realize how a relatively small amount of alcohol can actually have you register above a .08% on a breathalyzer.
+- Maybe you did not realize how a relatively small amount of alcohol can actually make you register above the legal limit for blood alcohol content (BAC) on a breathalyzer.

 - Do the police think that your legally prescribed prescription medication caused bad driving?

 - Did a police officer get it wrong and arrest you without probable cause?

 If you are arrested or cited for a DUI, the district attorney will charge you with violating either one or both of Sections 23152(a) and 23152(b) of the California Vehicle Code.
 Section 23152(a) of the California Vehicle Code makes it a crime to drive under the influence of drugs or alcohol or any combination of the two.
 Section 23152(b) of the California Vehicle Code says it is illegal to drive a motor vehicle with a blood alcohol content of more than .08%.

 Penalties For A DUI Conviction In California